How does gamification vastly improve business training and why?

 GHP is one of the most experienced providers; business gaming is our business and has been for over a decade.
 Our escape room game is played in groups of 3-6 participants using tablets and various props, the teams are bombarded with tricky missions of various types, that can be solved sequentially or in parallel.
 As the teams progress, more levels are opened up with increasing difficulty.
 The aim is to crack challenges, collect letters and solve the final challenge to escape the room.

 It is becoming clear that business games are here to stay and will increasingly play an important role in the training, attracting of, and retention of employees.
-For a free quote and demonstration of how we can help you with your business training, click here.
+For a free quote and demonstration of how we can help you with your business training, please get in touch with us.